AJM Logo

 vibes and bass

-- Play the Melody and comp for one chorus and improvise one chorus.
+- Prepared Pieces: Doxy by Sonny Rollins and Blue Bossa by Kenny Dorham.
+Play the Melody and comp for one chorus and improvise one chorus.
 The backing track is provided.

 - Scales and Chords—Be prepared to play any scale and/or chords you’re comfortable with.
 You will be assessed on keeping a steady tempo and note accuracy.